sts10/sts10.github.io/_posts/2023-01-11-playing-with-binary-fuse-filters.markdown

 }
 ```

 This runs and finishes correctly and pretty quickly (1.927 seconds), which is pretty awesome!
 But it's of course only checking the 2 hard-coded sample passwords against 5 million digests.
-[Version 7 of the HIBP password database](https://haveibeenpwned.com/Passwords) has 613 million.
-If it takes 1.927 seconds to check against 5 million, that's 3.9 minutes for all 613 million, and plus we still have to go back to check any and all "maybes" we find.
+[Version 8 of the HIBP password database](https://haveibeenpwned.com/Passwords) has 847,223,402 passwords in it.
+If it takes 1.927 seconds to check against 5 million, that's 5.4 minutes for all 613 million, and plus we still have to go back to check any and all "maybes" we find.

 ### An aside: A little shortcut?